iffse/pay-respects/README.md

 ## AI Integration

+> **Disclaimer**: You are using AI generated content at your own risk.
+Please double-check its suggestions before accepting.

 AI suggestions should work out of the box unless rate limit has reached.
 Bring your own API keys to avoid it.

 If it's useful to you, **please share this project and spread the word**.
 Also consider making a donation to keep its public usage alive: